The National Bus Pass entitles the pass holder to free off peak travel on local buses anywhere in England.

 The most important thing is to let us know if you have moved house!
 If your pass was issued due to a disability you will be sent a renewal form approximately 3 months prior to the expiry date of your pass.
 Age-eligible passes that are currently in use are renewed automatically, however we do write to some pass-holders to request a new photograph if appropriate.
 If your pass expires within 2 weeks and you have not heard from us or received your new pass please contact us immediately.

-If an automatically renewed pass is returned to Devon County Council by Royal Mail because the pass holder has moved and not notified us, it be held for a period of 3 months.
+If an automatically renewed pass is returned to Devon County Council by Royal Mail because the pass holder has moved and not notified us, it will be held for a period of 3 months.
 Any passes which remain unclaimed after 3 months will be destroyed and an administration fee of £10 will be charged for the replacement of any such passes.

 • Can I apply for my pass before I am eligible?